-An introduction to the use of the sketchbook as a visual journal of your experiences, interests and experiments.
+An introduction to the use of the sketchbook as a visual diary of your experiences, interests and visual experiments.
 You will explore ways of recording and developing ideas and experiment with composition.
 This will involve drawing and working in mixed media using a variety of materials, both in the studio and on location.
 You will be encouraged to discover and pursue your personal means of expression.

 What previous students liked most about their course:

 "The course content combined with excellent teaching in a positive and supportive environment that is highly conducive to effective learning.
 As a result my motivation has soared!"

 "I enjoyed experimenting with different processes and using them to create a composition"

 "The sheer breadth of media we were shown"